ncatlab/nlab-content/pages/9/9/1/2/2199/content.md

 $$\frac{\Gamma \; \mathrm{ctx}}{\Gamma, x:\mathrm{Bool}, y:\mathrm{Bool} \vdash \mathrm{ua}(x, y):\mathrm{Id}_\mathrm{Bool}(x, y) \simeq (\mathrm{El}(x) \simeq \mathrm{El}(y))}$$

 Since the empty type is not equivalent to the unit type, this automatically implies that $0$ is not equal to $1$.
+The extensionality principle of the boolean domain can be proven from descent of the boolean domain, see [Sattler 2023](#Sattler23) for a proof.

 ### Relation to sum types